 - Contact local law enforcement (609-921-2100) to file a criminal complaint.

 Any individual may make an anonymous report concerning a violation of the Title IX Sexual Harassment policy or the University Sexual Misconduct policy through the University's EthicsPoint hotline, an independent third-party reporting service (however, such anonymous reporting does not satisfy employees' reporting obligation as described in Faculty and Staff Reporting Obligations).
 An EthicsPoint report can be made without disclosing the reporting person's own name, identifying the respondent, or requesting any action.
 However, if the reporter provides limited information, the University may be limited in its ability to take action.
-EthicsPoint is not a confidential resource and making a report to EthicsPoint may result in a University review or investigation.
-Please refer to the sex discrimination and sexual misconduct policy for more information about anonymity.
+EthicsPoint is not a Confidential Resource and making a report to EthicsPoint may result in a University review or investigation.